rssiuiuc/CropSight/README.md

-# Crop-type-information-retriveal-from-Google-Street-View-images
+# Crop-type-information-retrieval-from-Google-Street-View-images

-This repo contains code to automatically generate labels for agricultural parcels given Google Street View images and aerial imagery at a resolution of 1-meter (National Agriculture Imagery Program (NAIP)).
-This code has been used ot generate crop type labels for U.S.
+## About

+The Crop Type Information Retrieval (CTIR) Framework is an open-source toolkit that helps to automatically retrieve field-level crop type information from massive Google Street View (GSV) images.
+This scalable framework enables the efficient collection of GSV images from the Google Maps Platform and the automatic identification of GSV images to generate in-situ crop-type labels over large areas.
+The CTIR framework supports the complete workflow of automatically retrieving ground truth labels of croplands, including GSV metadata collection, GSV panoramic image downloading and processing, and GSV image classification.
+This open-source toolkit aims to enhance agriculture development by collecting accurate ground truth data of crop types from open-source data sources.
+This data can be used by researchers and practitioners across multiple disciplines to develop effective solutions for agriculture-related problems.
+By using this toolkit, users can improve the accuracy of crop classification, yield estimation, and other agricultural applications.

+## How to use CTIR
-## GSV metadata collection
+### 1. GSV metadata collection
 [Google colab](https://colab.research.google.com/drive/1WsbVxqH2A7FrLV7guVRx4HaEU6cwz2aJ#scrollTo=dxYrIqi1AmZG&line=1&uniqifier=1)

 Function `downloadGSV` has `panoids = streetview.panoids(lat=x, lon=y)` it.